 - GSLC: Security Leadership Certification

 - GLEG: Law of Data Security and Investigations

 - GSNA: Systems and Network Auditor

 Other than the GSE, GIAC certifications require passing one exam and have no prerequisites.
 That said, GIAC highly recommends SANS training courses, especially for candidates who don't have adequate hands-on experience and aren't able to self-study.

 Once an application has been approved, candidates have four months to attempt the associated exam.
 (GIAC does not administer exams immediately upon conclusion of a training event; candidates must wait at least seven days to sit for the exam.)
-The cost of each GIAC exam is currently $1,699, which includes two practice exams.
-(If you purchase SANS training, the cost of the exam drops to $729.)
-The lab exam for the GSE is $2,309, and the written exam is $449.
-[Note: Students can purchase and take an exam as part of a training course or they may purchase and take an exam by itself.]
+The cost of each GIAC exam is currently $1,899, which includes two practice exams.
+The lab exam for the GSE is $2,459, and the written exam is $499.
+(Note: Students can purchase and take an exam as part of a training course, or they may purchase and take an exam by itself.)

 SANS GIAC certification renewal

 To remain certified, credential holders must renew their GIAC certifications every four years by earning 36 continuing professional education (CPE) credits.
 CPE credits may be earned by completing approved training or certifications, participating in continuing education, publishing a technical paper, completing certain graduate-level courses, getting community or work experience or participating in cyber range activities.
 A renewal fee of $429 is also required.

 GIAC certifications cover the gamut of job roles in IT security today.
 GIAC-certified professionals work as security analysts or specialists (two of the most common roles), information security engineers, network security admins, database administrators, developers, forensic specialists, risk managers and auditors.